-One of the most popular sanctuaries in Hong Kong is Shing Mun reservoir, a picturesque and sprawling beauty.
+One of the most popular sanctuaries in Hong Kong, China is Shing Mun reservoir, a picturesque and sprawling beauty.
 Rich in flaura and fauna, the reservoir is a great source of fresh water and the perfect backdrop for your Instagram selfie.
 The village of Tai Wai at the edge of the reservoir is now gone, but a forest of protective feng ghui woods still remain and boasts more than 70 different species of trees.

 Shing Mun is also home to hundreds of macaque monkeys, migratory birds and many species of butterflies.
 Be wary of the monkeys though and keep your distance – these guys have a tendency to snatch any food they see.

 After a busy day of shopping at the nearby Tsim Sha Tsui, the tranquility of Kowloon Park is a perfect spot for a relaxing and winding down amidst the city.
 Check out the Chinese Garden and the two-tier lotus pond which is home to a colony of flamingos.